-Where: subscripts i, j, t denote analyst, firm and year, respectively R jt is the j firm's reported EPS in year t F ijt is the forecast of EPS by analyst i for firm j in year t F mjt is the forecast of the average analyst for the firm in question rapfe ijt is each analyst's relative absolute percentage forecast error, which is calculated as the absolute percentage forecast error of the av erage analyst minus that of the above average analyst.
+Where: subscripts i, j, t denote analyst, firm and year, respectively

+R{it} is the j firm's reported EPS in year t

+F{ijt} is the forecast of EPS by analyst i for firm j in year t rapfe{ijt} is each analyst's relative absolute percentage forecast error, which is calculated as the absolute percentage forecast error of the av^{erage} analyst minus that of the above average analyst.
 For below average analysts, the order of the two terms on the right hand side are reversed.